-That's the bad influence of "A Lifetime of Plucking Earthworms" (laughs).
-The idea is from the Insect Collecting Association and was carried over unchanged.
+That's the bad influence of "A Life of Catching Grubs" (laughs).
+The idea is from the Bug Collecting Association and was carried over unchanged.
 But in terms of its creation, the Order of Malkuth built it after discovering God, in order to protect it.
 Is it not the case with an ordinary church that God doesn't exist there, only worshipped?
 But in the world of "Baroque", I think it's more practical, like an animal conservation organization that protects something valuable.
 The Nerve Tower feels like a practical building, like the offices of the Malkuth Order.

 What is a Sense Sphere?

 I had been thinking about God's role in the setting, in what ways God shapes and influences the world, how it maintains the world, and how to explain why a person would continue to be the same one day after the other.
 Since God is vigorously maintaining all of the information in the world, if something deviates, it will be corrected and released back into the world.
 So if a person changes or their identity breaks, God would attend to that information while that person was sleeping and restore it to the way it was.
 In this view of the world, people can remain themselves.
 Thus, bread has always been bread, and so forth.
 However if God goes mad, bread will no longer be bread.
-The Idea Sephiroth comes from Plato's "Why a triangle is a triangle is because the Idea of a triangle exists", so then it follows that a person has information defining them as a person.
-God could then take in that information, repair it, then release it.
-That's it.
+The Idea Sefirah comes from Plato's "Why a triangle is a triangle is because the Idea of a triangle exists", so then it follows that a person has information defining them as a person.
+God continuously takes in that information, repairs it, then releases it.
 However, the organ that takes in information is a Sense Sphere, and there are many of them buried all over in the real world of this setting.
-Rather than being tactile, they're organs that can take in or export information and have a spherical shape to maximize their effective surface area.
+Rather than being tactile, they're organs that can take in or export information and have a spherical shape to increase their effective surface area.
 The materials that comprise them have not yet been analyzed by modern science.
 Please ask the God of Creation and Preservation for more details (laughs).

 What is the origin of the God of Creation and Preservation?